lambdaclass/mirra_backend/README.md

 #### Test env

-It'd be ideal in the future to be able to deploy and run a loadtest environment suited for our needs, trying to avoid hardware constraints such as core amount, bandwidth, system memory, etc.
+It'd be ideal in the future to be able to deploy and run a loadtest without bandwidth bottleneck.

+#### Reducing bandwidth consumption

+Currently each client consumes 1mbps, which is quite a lot.
+Even by having 10gbps we wouldn't stand 10k users on a single server.
+We should try to reduce the size of our updates (our diff algorithm is still a bit naive, so we can definitely do some improvements over there).

 #### ETS Tables